The West’s New Faith

 The people who pushed Christianity out of the West, however, were anti-religionists, and abysmally bad at mythology.
 They didn’t even try to replace the old myths until fairly recently, and poorly at that.
 And so their new mythology came together haphazardly.
 It was, in fact, confused and unclear, which gave all sorts of rehashed lunacies an opportunity to plug in.

 Perhaps a still greater problem with this mythology is that it made course correction all but impossible.
-With nothing specified, each new addition had equal standing with had come before: So long as they weren’t friendly to the old Christian way, there was no justification for removing them.
+With nothing specified, each new addition had equal standing with what had come before: So long as they weren’t friendly to the old Christian way, there was no justification for removing them.

-This, I hope, helps to explain the current craziness of the West.
+That, I hope, helps to explain the current craziness of the West.
 And we can add this to help round things out:

 A semi-coherent group of people bent on destroying the old ways finally succeeded, then replaced them with nothing at all… because they knew only how to tear down, not how to build.